rsyncOSX/mydocsy/content/en/docs/_index.md

 **Additional Setup Required for Data Synchronization**

-For synchronizing data to servers on the Internet or local LAN, additional setup is necessary.
+For synchronizing data to *servers* on the Internet or local LAN, additional setup is necessary.
 If passwordless login via SSH keys has been enabled, you can initiate data synchronization by adding the source, destination, login ID, and server name.

-If passwordless login is not enabled, additional actions must be taken before executing your first task.
+If passwordless login is *not enabled*, additional actions must be taken before executing your first task.

 ### New Tasks, Verification, and Synchronization